Topics Map > Student Academic Policies > Grades

 - Departments should communicate with all members of the instructional staff who have grading responsibility (including visitors and lecturers) about procedures and expectations in this complex area.

-- Students should be informed of the procedure (e.g., posting a notice of the procedure on a departmental bulletin board or providing notice in written materials or on a website).
+- Students should be informed of the policy and procedure (e.g., posting a notice of the procedure on a departmental bulletin board or providing notice in written materials, in student handbooks, or in the policy area of a departmental website).

 - A process should be available at the departmental level for a student who is not satisfied with the results of an appeal to the instructor.